Travel.State.Gov > Training & Outreach by the State Department

-U.S. State Department experts travel extensively throughout the United States to provide training on consular notification and access to federal, state, and local law enforcement, corrections and criminal justice officials free of charge.
-If your agency or department is interested in training, please call us at 202-485-7703 or email us at firstname.lastname@example.org.
+U.S. State Department provides training on consular notification and access to federal, state, and local law enforcement, corrections and criminal justice officials free of charge via Zoom.
+If your agency or department is interested in training, please email us at email@example.com.

 We are available to work with editors and authors interested in publishing or writing feature pieces about consular notification and access.
 Please email us at firstname.lastname@example.org with article ideas and any questions.

 The Commission on Accreditation for Law Enforcement Agencies, Inc., published a consular notification and access standard in theirStandards for Law Enforcement Agencies.
 The CNA standard requires all law enforcement agencies to implement a written directive governing procedures for ensuring compliance with the Vienna Convention on Consular Relations and the other consular notification treaties.
 Law enforcement may use the State Department's model CNA SOP as a template for drafting the required directive.
 CALEA members represent approximately 80 percent of the law enforcement profession in the U.S. The Commission derives its accreditation authority from those agencies that voluntarily participate in the accreditation program.
 For more information about CALEA accreditation, please visit the CALEA website.

 Consular Notification and Access is also an accreditation standard for the American Correctional Association (ACA) and the International Association of Campus Law Enforcement Administrators (IACLEA).